agude/agude.github.io/_drafts/2019-07-09-hour_record_plot_improvements.md

 [new_rendered]: https://github.com/agude/agude.github.io/blob/master{{ file_dir }}/{{ new_notebook_uri }}
 [data]: {{ file_dir }}/hour_record_dataframe.json

 I added a title and legend.
-The title makes the subject clear: the Progression of the Men's Hour Record.
+The title makes the subject clear: the progression of the men's hour record.
 The legend is pretty minimal, but conveys that there are three different types of record, and they are each a different color.

 The tick labels are now much larger and easier to read.
-I have changed the date ticks to every decade, because we do not really care about an exact date, just a rough time and the ordering.
+I have changed the date ticks to every decade because we do not really care about an exact date, just a rough time and the ordering.
 I have added a light shading for each decade to make them easier to tell apart.
 I have also removed the x-axis label because it is clear that it shows "years".